algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 ## Requirements

-- Vote creators can create voting rounds
+- Voting round creators can create voting rounds
 - Vote casters can participate in a voting round
-- Vote creators can specify a snapshot of accounts that then gate access to participate in the voting round
+- Voting round creators can specify a snapshot of accounts that then gate access to participate in the voting round
-- Vote creators can optionally specify a vote "weighting" for snapshotted accounts
+- Voting round creators can optionally specify a vote "weighting" for snapshotted accounts

 ## Principles